Help Guide

 How you get a CCJ

-• You have 14 days to respond—admit the debt, dispute it, or arrange payment.
+• You have 14 days in which to respond: admit the debt, dispute it, or arrange payment

 Different systems across the UK